 The SA Name

-The SA Foundation’s servant leadership model is reflected at 3 levels: Governance level Organizational level and at the Individual level.
+The SA Foundation’s servant leadership model is reflected at 3 levels: Individual level, Governance level, and Organizational level.

-The SA Foundation’s servant leadership model facilitates the development of a culture based on servanthood, personal recovery and community in each charitable SA franchise.
+The SA Foundation’s servant leadership model facilitates the development of a culture based on servanthood, personal recovery and community in each charitable SA organization.